tangbc/vue-virtual-scroll-list/README.md

 ## What's new in v2.0

-Here are the details of update information [release v2.0](https://github.com/tangbc/vue-virtual-scroll-list/releases/tag/v2.0.0).
+Here are the major of update informations with [release v2.0](https://github.com/tangbc/vue-virtual-scroll-list/releases/tag/v2.0.0).

 Since the `v2.0` is **not compatible** with `v1.x`, please note before upgrading, `v1.x` documentation see [v1.x.md](https://github.com/tangbc/vue-virtual-scroll-list/blob/master/v1.x.md).